-The GAA understands that penetration testing is carried out on a risk-based approach and was not performed in 2023 assessment period.
-The GAA asks the Firm to review this approach and consider carrying out penetration testing for the workplace pensions book every year.
+The GAA understands that penetration testing is carried out on a risk-based approach and was performed once in the 2024 assessment period.
+The GAA observes that the Firm should review this approach and consider carrying out penetration testing for the workplace pensions book, more often than once annually.